CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 ## Why ProjectWise Templates Don’t Scale — And What to Do About It

-At Bentley Illuminate 2026, one of the sessions by Benito Perez Galan focused on automating ProjectWise project creation.
+I was at Bentley Illuminate 2026 in Berlin and sat in a session by Benito Perez Galan on automating ProjectWise project creation.

-The approach was straightforward:
+The approach was simple:
-- Define your project in Excel
+- Define the project in Excel
+- Run a script
-- Use a script to build the ProjectWise structure
+- Build the ProjectWise structure
-- Reduce manual setup effort

-It’s a solid step forward—and one many of us have been moving toward for years.
+It’s good.
+It works.
+And to be honest, most of us have been doing some version of that for years.

-There were also some practical elements in the session I’ll take away and use.
-In particular, the way Benito structured disciplines, their associated folders, and the user lists tied to them is something I’ll be adopting going forward.
-It’s a cleaner way of thinking about how discipline-based access and structure should be set up.
+There were a couple of things I’ll take away from it.
+The way Benito structured disciplines, their folders, and the user lists tied to them was clean.
+I’ll use that.
+It makes sense.

+But the core idea—Excel driving project creation—that part isn’t new.

-I’ve been using a variation of this approach since around 2018, when I was working as a Lead ProjectWise Admin for the Highways business in the UK at AECOM (known internally as a GA role).
+I’ve been working like that since around 2018 when I was a Lead ProjectWise Admin for the Highways business in the UK at AECOM (what they call a GA).

-Driving template setup is a clear improvement over manual creation in ProjectWise Administrator.
+Driving template setup from Excel is a clear improvement over manually building everything in ProjectWise Administrator.

-What Benito’s session showed was project creation from Excel acting as the template.
-In reality, most of us already have ways to copy an existing template and deploy it as a project.
+Most of us already have ways to:
+- Copy a template
+- Spin up a project
+- Get going quickly

-Where his approach adds value is in reducing the overhead—particularly around discipline folder structures and associated user lists—by defining that directly in the template.
+Where Benito’s approach helps is reducing the overhead.
+Especially around discipline folders and user lists.
+Define it once in the template, only create what you need.
+That’s solid.

-That’s something I’ve worked with before.
-The foundations were already in place from predecessors, and colleagues built a UI to allow project requests to specify the disciplines required.
-The deployment script then only creates what’s needed for that project, rather than everything by default.
+I’ve worked in setups where that was already happening.
+The foundations were there, colleagues built a UI to request disciplines, and the deployment script only created what was needed.

-That works well for setup.
+That works well for getting a project up and running.

-But the part I’m more interested in now is different.
+But that’s not really the problem I’m interested in anymore.

-> It’s less about how we create templates, and more about how we document, govern, and track them over time.
+> It’s not about how we create templates.
+> It’s about how we understand them, control them, and keep track of what’s changed.

-The aim is simple:

-> If someone joins the business tomorrow, they should be able to understand what the current template is, how it got there, and why it’s been set up that way.
+If someone joins tomorrow, can they answer:
+- What does the current template actually look like?
+- How did it get there?
+- Why is it set up that way?

+Most of the time, the answer is no.

-That’s the gap I think still exists.
+That’s the gap.

-And it’s what I’ve been focusing on more recently.

 ---